Soay123/SilverSatPersonalDevWork/README.md

 ## Some reasoning about the electronics needed

+Read to the bottom

-1. From this: A quater watt resistor at 5 volts must have a resistance of at least 100 ohm
+1. A quater watt resistor at 5 volts must have a resistance of at least 100 ohm
 2. Based on GPIO limitations per pin:

 - 50 mA total for all of the GPIO pins and .017 amps at 3.3v max: